73 Merit-Based Scholarships for College (2026 - 2027)

 Requirements for Merit-Based Scholarships

-• Strong GPA and standardized test scores (where applicable).
+• Strong standardized test scores (when considered).

-• Evidence of leadership and extracurricular engagement.
+• Evidence of leadership in clubs, teams, or organizations.

-• Community service or meaningful volunteer involvement.
+• Meaningful community service or volunteer commitments.

 What Is the National Merit Scholarship?